kognise/frozone/README.md

 - `--help`, `-h`: displays some help informaton
 - `--port`, `-p`: sets the port for the server to listen on
 - `--src`: the directory with the site's source code
-- `--dist`: a temporary directory used during a build step
+- `--dist`: a directory that will be created for build files

 ### Static export